Frequently Asked Questions

 Students are encouraged to work collaboratively, to utilize peer-to-peer learning techniques and to work in teams.
-The Wimba Classroom system used by UMB enables students to collaborate on online projects using audio and visual capabilities.
+The Wimba Classroom system used by UMass Boston enables students to collaborate on online projects using audio and visual capabilities.

 What is Wimba Classroom and how do I learn how to use it?

 Wimba Classroom is a synchronous conferencing system embedded in the BLS Vista Learning Management System (LMS) used to deliver UMass Boston fully online courses.
 Wimba Classroom use is intended to augment otherwise asynchronous online courses by providing an environment for meeting in real time, online.

 To use Wimba Classroom, each student will require a computer headset equipped with microphone and may be purchased at any computer or electronic store.
 Prices range from $15–$25.
 Students should test their access to Wimba Classroom and seek technical support to configure systems, as necessary, in advance of their first uses of Wimba Classroom.
 Learn more about Wimba Classroom and how Wimba Classroom works.

 There are several ways to register for a course.
 Please see "How to Register?"

 The fee for each online course is found on the individual course description page on our distance learning website.

 Can I qualify for some kind of financial aid?

 Availability of financial aid varies depending on course status and matriculation.
 Check with your adviser to determine your eligibility and application procedures.
 Generally, if you are enrolled at least part-time (6 credits minimum per semester) in a degree program, you may qualify for financial aid.
 [Financial Aid Office at UMass Boston]